MandarJoshi12/Alfido-Tech-Internship-Tasks/Task4/README.md

 The program allows users to enter student details such as name and marks, stores the information in a text file, and then reads the stored data from the file for display.

-This project also demonstrates basic exception handling using try-catch blocks to manage file-related errors efficiently.
+This project also demonstrates basic exception handling using try-catch blocks to manage file related errors efficiently.

 ## Features
 - Accepts student details from the user